-Capsule is a cover for different types of medicinal compounds in different medicinal formulations: liquids, powders, hydroscopic etc. Capsules help to prevent irritating action of the drugs on the mucous membrane, enamel and taste receptors.
+Capsule is a cover for different types of medicinal compounds in different medicinal formulations: liquids, powders, hydroscopic etc. Capsules prevent drugs from irritating the mucous membrane, enamel and taste receptors.
 Capsules are prescribed for oral administration.
 They can be prepared from starch, gelatin or some other components.
 The two main types of capsules are: